xmartlabs/xl-blog/blogs/interruption-testing-what-is-it-and-why-it-matters.md

 ---
-title: "Interruption Testing: What Is it and why it matters"
+title: 'Interruption Testing: What Is it and why it matters'
-subtitle: " "
+subtitle: ' '
 permalink: interruption-testing-QA
 featured: true
 date: 2024-07-15